rephyr/SMFilePlayer/README.md

    ```
 ## Limitations

-- Etterna/StepMania implement anti-cheat measures that block simulated input, so this bot cannot be used in-game directly.
+- The bot cannot be used directly in games like Etterna or StepMania because they implement software-level anti-cheat measures that block simulated keyboard inputs.

-- To work around this, hardware macro devices can emulate real keyboard input, making the bot’s output indistinguishable from human input.
+- To bypass these limitations, a hardware input emulator is needed to send physical keypresses indistinguishable from real ones.

+- The parser currently supports only  `.sm` files with a single BPM and no complex timing changes like stops or multiple BPM changes.

 ## How It Works

-- Chart Parsing: Reads a `.sm` and for each column in the chart it calculates the precise timing of the note and which rows of arrows to hit.
-- Bot (Playback + Input): Uses the parsed data to start a clock that tracks playback time.
-When the clock matches a note’s timing, the bot immediately simulates keypresses for all arrows in that note.
+This project consists of three main parts that work together to parse and play .sm rhythm game charts:

+- Parser: Reads the .sm file, extracting chart metadata (like BPM and offset) and note data organized by difficulty.
+It breaks the chart into measures, converts notes into a normalized format, and calculates precise real-time timestamps for each note based on BPM and measure position.
+- Bot: Acts as the playback engine and input simulator.
+It maps notes (strings like "1000") to specific keyboard keys (Q, W, E, R), starts a high-precision timer, and waits until the exact moment to simulate key presses for each note.
+The bot uses Windows’ SendInput with scan codes to emulate keyboard input, attempting to bypass game anti-cheat systems.
+Playback can be stopped at any time by pressing ESC.
+- Main: Coordinates the process by loading the chart, collecting parsed notes and timings, registering a hotkey (F8) to start playback, and giving the user a few seconds to focus the game window before triggering the bot to press Enter and begin playing the chart automatically.

 ## What I Learned
-From this project, I learned how to parse a custom file format with nested data structures, implement accurate playback timing and synchronization, apply basic music theory concepts for calculating note timings, and work with real-time input simulation.
+Through this project, I gained experience parsing a custom, nested file format and converting raw chart data into timed events.
+I implemented precise playback timing and synchronization using high-resolution clocks.
+Additionally, I applied fundamental music theory concepts to calculate note timings accurately.